pluma/obs/README.md

 # Synopsis

-obs.js is a lightweight implementation of observable properties inspired by knockout.js.
+obs.js is a lightweight implementation of observable properties.

 # Install